martinber/dso-guide/README.md

 - Show this project to Aladin and Celestial devs.

 - Make the Celestial chart configurable (grid, constellations, star sizes, etc.)

+- Show form location on map, e.g. when logging in

 ## References